Linerre/gsuite-tools/README.md

-Some Google Apps Scripts to provide solutions to daily work.
+Google Apps Scripts to faciliate or suppor my daily work in Google Workspace:
-Some scripts have been depracted.

-Will also develop a web app
+1. Gmail
+2. Sheets
+3. Calendar

+Except for functions in `gmail` dir, other scripts are not for general use.